yochaigal/cairn/resources/monsters/spider-giant-aquatic.md

 - 4’ long spiders that dwell in large bodies of freshwater.
 Build air-filled nests in aquatic vegetation.
 - Are able to hold breath for long periods of time, and lurk just below the water's surface to surprise its victims.
-- C**ritical Damage**: The poison paralyzes the victim (d8 DEX damage), the spider drags paralyzed victims to its lair to eat them.
+- **Critical Damage**: The poison paralyzes the victim (d8 DEX damage), the spider drags paralyzed victims to its lair to eat them.